c-pullon/Famous-Paintings-CSV-to-SQL/README.md

 ![power_query_steps](power_query_steps.png)
 ![formatted_table](formatted_table.png)

+After this, I saved the formatted dataset as a CSV file, and kept the XLSX file to retain the Power Query steps if needed in the future.

 ## 2) Python Data Import Script using SQLAlchemy
 The data is now ready to be uploaded to an SQL database using different libraries in Python.